kaitlin-fair/ECE215/book/Block1/L01/ECE215_L01_Reading.md

-> # Lesson 3 -- Circuits 1: Intro to Electrical and Computer Engineering (ECE)
+# Lesson 1 -- Intro to Circuits

-## Learning Outcomes
+## Learning Objectives covered in this Lesson

-1. Understand the basic electrical variables and how they interact to produce power.

-2. Understand the relationship between the variables in Ohm's Law.

-3. Be able to use Ohm's Law to solve for current, voltage, or resistance in a simple DC circuit.

-4. Understand when Ohm's Law can be used.

-5. Understand the relationship between the variables in the power equation and be able to use the power equation to solve for power, current, or voltage in a simple DC circuit.

-## Why Do We Care About ECE?
+1. I can calculate the voltages, currents, and power associated with devices in a simple DC-powered circuit using tools such as KVL, KCL, voltage and current dividers, Ohm’s Law, and the power equation.

+## Motivation

 We probably don't need to convince you that electricity is useful, but perhaps it would be helpful to spend some time thinking about why you,